vmandic/cgi-perl-hello-http/README.md

 # A simple CGI and Perl HTTP server

-I always wanted to see what is this about, so I read on Wikipedia about it and decided to ask ChatGPT to teach me about it an write some code.
+I always wanted to see what is this about, so I read on Wikipedia about it and decided to ask ChatGPT to teach me about it and write some code.

-This is a simple project to demonstrate processing of a GET web request to a `.cgi` script file with an option to interpret a query string parameter with all of the joy of direct HTML ie. code injection through it.
+This is a simple project to demonstrate the processing of a GET web request to a `.cgi` script file with an option to interpret a query string parameter with all of the joy of direct HTML ie. code injection through it.